About Ski Pass Options in Avoriaz

-The 1 day Park and Stash Pass offered by Avoriaz gives access to the Prodains cable car, Stade, Tour and Prolays chairlifts; Surf, Arare 1 and 2, Chapelle, Ecoles 1 and 2 and Trashers drag lifts and Ardent gondola.
+The 1-day Park and Stash Pass offered by Avoriaz gives access to the Prodains cable car, Stade, Tour and Prolays chairlifts; Surf, Arare 1 and 2, Chapelle, Ecoles 1 and 2 and Trashers drag lifts and Ardent gondola.
 These will allow you to reach The Stash, La Chapelle Snowpark, the boardercross, the superpipe, Arare Snowpark and for the little people, Le Lil'Stash and the Burton Kids Parkway.

 Also see: Snowparks in Avoriaz

 Avoriaz offers a Weekend or Saturday only pass at a slightly reduced rate.
-The slopes are also often quieter at weekends as many people are just arriving or leaving so it’s a good time to enjoy shorter lift queues and less piste-traffic.
+The slopes are also often quieter on weekends as many people are just arriving or leaving so it’s a good time to enjoy shorter lift queues and less piste-traffic.

 Early & Late Season

 Early and late season ski passes for both Avoriaz and the Portes du Soleil also come at a discounted price which is great, but you do need to be mindful that there may not be full snow cover at the very start and very end of the season.

 Early Bird Discount